 When you apply for a job or file a college application, you may be asked if you hold a GED.
 The fact of the matter is that a lot of employers are not aware that there are more options available in America for adults to earn their high school equivalency diplomas.

-There are two options for states to use, the GED (General Education Development) and the HiSET (short for simply High School Equivalency Test).
+There are two options for states to use: the GED (General Education Development) and the HiSET (short for simply High School Equivalency Test).
 These two exams lead to the U.S. High School Equivalency Credential.

 The HiSET, like the GED, gives a student who never finished high school the opportunity to earn a state-issued HSE (high school equivalency) diploma.

 The GED is a fully computerized four-test exam, while the five-test HiSET, like the earlier GED edition, is offered both in a paper-based version and in a computerized format (in most states).
-All three exams, when taken successfully, will result in the official state-issued and nationally recognized and accepted “Equivalent of a U.S. High School Diploma.”
+Both exams, when taken successfully, will result in the official state-issued and nationally recognized and accepted “Equivalent of a U.S. High School Diploma.”

-HiSET, GED, and higher education
+HiSET, GED, and Higher Education

 Your HSE credential qualifies you for more education and training, so keep on learning!
 Your HSE diploma is not an end station; it is the starting point for a career change or your stepping stone for reaching higher academic goals.